 So when we ask if travelling can change us, we should really be asking, do we want our travels to change – or challenge – us?

-If the answer is yes, I believe this list of long weekend trips out of Mumbai is a starting point.
+If the answer is yes, I believe this list of offbeat getaways from Mumbai is a starting point.
 Over the course of my travels in India, these are environmentally and/or socially committed experiences that compelled me to rethink the way I travel – and live:

 Maachli Farmstay: for pristine beaches

 I fondly remember waking up to birdsong and a gentle breeze in my handcrafted cottage, reading Tolstoy in my balcony that opened up to cashew, beetle nut and coconut plantations, bathing with water out of a copper bucket (such a forgotten luxury), and feasting on delectable Maharashtrian food, cooked with home-grown or locally sourced ingredients.

 Even more fondly, I remember driving and hiking to pristine beaches all along the Malvan coast.
 Soft sand, flanked by forested mountains, covered with palm trees, not another soul in sight.
 But the lovingly family-run Maachli Farmstay is not just about the untouched Malvan coast.
 It is about visualizing what the coastline of Goa must’ve looked like twenty or so years ago, and why we need to tread lightly as travellers.

 Getting there: Take an overnight bus or train, or fly to Goa from Mumbai.
 Along the scenic coastal route from Goa, Maachli is about a 3 hour drive away.

 Hideout Farm: for foodies and animal lovers (among the closest weekend getaways from Mumbai)